makise-homura/rumia/README.md

 * Command files.
-These files are generally symlinks to the files inside `templates.d` subdirectory which are bash scripts (they should have appropriate permissions) that perform some command on a remote computer. each of them could use the following two exported environment variables:
+These files are generally symlinks to the files inside `templates.d` subdirectory which are bash scripts (they should have appropriate permissions) that perform some command on a remote computer. each of them could use the following three exported environment variables:
-`$MACHINE` (a name of computer, as it is specified in the name of corresponding directory inside `computers.d`), and `$SCRIPTPATH` (which is the actual path to subdirectory related to this computer under `computers.d`).
+`$MACHINE` (a name of computer, as it is specified in the name of corresponding directory inside `computers.d`), `$SCRIPTPATH` (which is the actual path to subdirectory related to this computer under `computers.d`), and `$SSH_OPTS` (which is the additional options passed to SSH command, if used).
 If you have a specific requirement, you may put your own script(s) in `templates.d`, and link these files to it.